 Let’s wrap this up with a quick chat about some of the other options for winning Swagbucks.

 Search & Earn

 If you have to search for something, you have the potential to use Swagbucks as your search provider.
-I am awful at this and it's so much easier for me to just Google something.
-Some people set the Swagbucks search page as their home page so they are more likely to go through it, but I just love Google too much.
+I am awful at this, and it’s so much easier for me just to Google something.
+Some people set the Swagbucks search page as their homepage, so they are more likely to go through it, but I love Google too much.

 You can get some pretty interesting Swagbucks awards through searching though, so I encourage you to do it when you think about it.